 “The amygdala is an almond-shaped structure deep in the brain that is believed to be a communications hub between the parts of the brain that process incoming sensory signals and the parts that interpret these signals.
 It can alert the rest of the brain that a threat is present and trigger a fear or anxiety response.

 The emotional memories stored in the central part of the amygdala may play a role in anxiety disorders involving very distinct fears, such as fears of dogs, spiders, or flying.
 The hippocampus is the part of the brain that encodes threatening events into memories.”
+(National Institute of Mental Health).

 Once the brain has encountered a threat (whether actual or perceived), it releases a surge of chemicals, like cortisol and norepinephrine.
 These chemicals give us a natural boost in reflex time, perception, and speed.
 They cause our hearts to pump faster in order to get more blood and oxygen circulating through our bodies; we essentially go into “survival mode.”